 What if non-Christian family members, shocked by the death of their loved one, suddenly awoke to the brevity and uncertainty of their own lives, as well as to serious questioning about the next?
 What if, in bidding farewell to the dead, they heard and began to ponder the message of eternal life?

-What if they somehow came into contact with Christian survivors, and had opportunity to observe their faith, hope, and courage in the midst of trouble.
+What if they somehow came into contact with Christian survivors, and had an opportunity to observe their faith, hope, and courage in the midst of trouble?
 What if they were provoked to jealously and began to ask questions about the source of such remarkable virtues?

 What if their Christian friends, neighbors and co-workers surrounded them with words and deeds of compassion, drawn from the wells of their own experience of walking with God through the valley of tears (2 Cor.
 1:3f)?

 What if teenagers, confronting their own mortality early on through the death of a classmate or close friend, took thought of God and began to build their life on Him instead of the vain ambitions and passing pleasures of this world?